-The principle of contradiction says that if a statement entails a contradiction, then it is necessarily false.
+The principle of contradiction says that if a statement entails a contradiction, then it is false, perhaps necessarily so.

 We use the principle of contradiction in proofs by reductio ad absurdum, or indirect proof.
 We know the mathematical claims that Hume cites because their negations are self-contradictory.
-Further, Hume believes that a statements can be known to be necessarily true only if its negation entails a contradiction.
+Further, Hume believes that a statement can be known to be necessarily true only if its negation entails a contradiction.